donbenny0/twilio-commercetools-integration/README.md

    <img src="./notify/public/notify_logo.jpg" />
 </div>

 ## Notify

 This connector is designed to automate real-time order status notifications for customers.
-It listens for changes to order statuses in CommerceTools and automatically sends WhatsApp notifications to customers via [Twilio ](https://www.twilio.com/)when an order confirmed.
+It listens for changes to order statuses in CommerceTools and automatically sends WhatsApp notifications to customers via [Twilio ](https://www.twilio.com/)when an order confirmed.Also logs the the notifications send.

 ## Instructions